goweiting/carneades-ext/system/README.md

 To infer the depth and nesting of maps (or dictionary in python terms) in the source code, a data structure `Node` is used to store the tokens that the parser recrusively extracts at each depth.

 The diagram that is produced from the native` draw()` and `write_to_graphviz()` functions are also modified to illustrate the weights of the arguments.
-The degree of 'red' for the boxes representing arguments highlight their respective weight.
+The degree of 'red' for the boxes representing arguments highlight their respective weight, i.e. a darker red denotes a higher weight for that argument.

 ![example graphvviz file](system/dot/example.yml.png)